deltawave-tech/pcp/DOCUMENTATION.md

 ### Operations Module

-The operations module (`ops.zig`) provides mathematical operations on tensors with both a traditional interface and a modern compile-time plan-based approach.
+The operations module (`ops.zig`) provides mathematical operations on tensors using a compile-time plan-based approach.

 #### Primitive Operations
 Basic operations implemented by all backends: